Manohar6337/level-up/aws/1-managed-resources/README.md

 ## Steps
 1. Change directories to aws/1-managed-resources
-2. In each file in the folder, search and replace the word **CHANGE-ME** and replace with your own name.
+2. In each file in the folder, search and replace the word **CHANGE-ME** and replace with your own identifier.
 3. To test the provider setup, deploy the s3 bucket only
    * `kubectl apply -f bucket.yaml`
    * Verify: `kubectl get buckets.s3.aws.upbound.io`
 4. Once the bucket is successfully deployed, apply all manifests in the folder:
    * `kubectl apply -f .`
 5. Verify all managed resources:
-   * `kubectl get managed -l crossplane-demo=levelup-managed-resources`
+   * `kubectl get managed -l crossplane-demo=aws-levelup-managed-resources`
 6. Cleanup, if desired
    * `kubectl delete -f .`